Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .989, fueled by an OBP of .420 to go with a slugging percentage of .569.
-All three of those stats are tops among Atlanta hitters this season.
+- Acuna leads Atlanta with an OBP of .418, plus a team-best slugging percentage of .573.

-- Among qualifying hitters in MLB, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.